smattymatty/storm-pulse/README.md

 - **Network** -- No inbound ports.
 Agent initiates all connections.
 - **Transport** -- mTLS with per-agent certs from a private CA.
 - **Application** -- HMAC-SHA256 + nonce + expiry on every command.
 - **Execution** -- Whitelisted commands only.
 Absolute paths. `shell=False`.
-Parameters from local config, never from the wire.
+Config placeholders from local config only; runtime params are regex-validated.
 - **OS** -- Dedicated user.
 Systemd sandboxing.

 See the [Security Architecture](https://git.stormdevelopments.ca/official-public/storm-pulse/wiki/Security-Architecture) wiki page for the full design.